pixelgrade/customify/README.md

 }
 ```

-The Customify plugin also create's its own defaults this way.
+Customify also creates its own defaults this way.
 You can see that in `customify/customify_config.php`
 Personally I like to simply copy this file in my child theme and include it in `functions.php` with

 ```php
 require 'customify_config.php'
 ```

-And after that the sky is the limit, I can style any elements or group of elements in customizer.
+And after that the sky is the limit.
+I can style any elements or group of elements in the Customizer.

 The intro is over let's get to some advanced stuff.